weiqi-grace-li/ctsvg-benchmark-tmp/README.md

 - **Idealized simulations (`workflow/03_A`)**: *no external data required*\
   Generated purely based on user-defined parameters and assumptions.
 - **Realistic simulations (`workflow/03_B`)**: *require raw source data*\
   Uses real Xenium datasets as raw sources and form realistic datasets through scDesign3 and ground truth ctSVG selection steps.
 The preprocessing is done via `workflow/01_A`, and generation of simulation is done via`workflow/02_A`.
+Users can bypass the preprocessing and generation by directly download simulated realistic datasets from `data/processed/realistic`.
+In addition, the repository includes a breast cancer realistic dataset for quick start.
 - **Decomposed simulations (`workflow/03_C`)**: *require realistic datasets*\
   Takes realistic datasets as reference and generates decomposed datasets with various combinations of "realness" components (i-vi) based on realistic simulation.
 - **Real data (`workflow/03_D`)**: *require raw source data*\
   Uses real Visium datasets and reference single-cell datasets used for cell-type deconvolution as raw sources and form preprocessed datasets.
 The reprocessing is done via `workflow/01_B`.
+Users can bypass the preprocessing by directly download simulated realistic datasets from `data/processed/real/`.

 ## Usage Scenarios
 This accompanying pipeline is designed with multiple entry points, allowing users to rerun ctSVG detection methods and reproduce results with different levels of data dependency.
 Users may: